lefthand/Node-JS-Bootstrap/README.md

 -  Both in line and post submit verification of data - DONE
 -  Passwords are hashed and secure - DONE
 -  Basic styles and two column design - DONE
--  New posts are automatically pushed to users
+-  New posts are automatically pushed to users - DONE
--  Vows need to be used
+-  Vows used for unit testing - DONE
+-  Email users at appropriate times
+-  Verify user accounts via email
+-  Forgot password / username links
+-  Log in with either username or email